RafliBaihaqi/Navigation-Website/README.md

 - [Python](https://www.python.org/downloads/)

 ### Installing

-A step by step series of examples that tell you how to get a development environment running
+Download the latest version of python and node.js from each of their website and follow the installation instruction

-Just follow the installation instruction after you download the latest version of node.js When the installation is finished check the node version using
+When the installation is finished check the node version using

     node -v

-End with an example of getting some data out of the system or using it for a little demo
+And for pyhton check the python version using

+    python --version

 ## Running the tests